hotmodelsactress.com

 Joan Fontaine was born in Tokyo, Japan, on October 22, 1917, was a British-American actress.
 Young Joan Fontaine began her professional acting career in 1935, she signed a contract with RKO Pictures.
 She made her big screen debut in romantic comedy film No More Ladies (1935) in role as Caroline "Carrie" Rumsey.
 She got her television debut in anthology series Four Star Playhouse (1953-1954) in role as Trudy.
-Joan's breakthrough performance came as The second Mrs. de Winter in romantic psychological thriller film Rebecca (1940), directed by Alfred Hitchcock.
+Joan breakthrough performance came as The second Mrs. de Winter in romantic psychological thriller film Rebecca (1940), directed by Alfred Hitchcock.
 She landed her stage debut in West Coast production of "Call It a Day" (1935).
 She made her Broadway debut in a play "Tea and Sympathy" (1953–1955) in role as Laura Reynolds.

-How tall was Joan Fontaine and what was her weight?
-Joan Fontaine's height was 5' 3½" іn fееt аnd іnсhеѕ or 161.5 іn cеntіmеtrеѕ, her weight was 108 іn pоunds or 49 іn kіlоgrаmѕ.
-Joan Fontaine body measurements was bust-waist-hip 31-24-34 in inches or 79-61-86.5 in cеntіmеtrеѕ, her bra size was 30A with cup size A.
+Joan Fontaine height was 5' 3½" іn fееt аnd іnсhеѕ or 161.5 іn cеntіmеtrеѕ, her weight was 108 іn pоunds or 49 іn kіlоgrаmѕ.
+Her body measurements was bust-waist-hip 31-24-34 in inches or 79-61-86.5 in cеntіmеtrеѕ, her bra size was 30A with cup size A.

 Joan Fontaine